juliogonzalez/sc3u-linux/README.md

 Yes, if you are using [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) (most people at this moment), there is a final step.

-Since the game requires OSS (so far I was not able to make it work with padsp, aoss or esdcompat), you will need to use a software that is able to emulate OSS devices and send the audio to Pulseaudio.
+Since the game requires OSS (so far I was not able to make it work with padsp, aoss or esdcompat), you will need to use a software that is able to emulate OSS devices and send the audio to PulseAudio.

 You need [osspd](https://sourceforge.net/projects/osspd/).